shawnleftwich/documentation/brokers/rest.md

       "country": "US"
     },
     "bill_to": {                                       // Optional, to be used if you want to use a specific "bill-to" other than the one set on this invoice's customer
-      "name": "name",
+      "external_id": "111",                            // Optional, your internal id for this address "name": "name",
       "address_line_1": "address1",
       "address_line_2": "address2",